alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

 ## CHEC-K Framework
 1) Map out business impact
-    What is the high level impact you are trying to achieve?
+    What is the high-level impact you are trying to achieve?
 Ex.
-Increase revenue Who are the actors whose behaviours will change?
+Increase revenue Who are the actors whose behaviors will change?
 Ex.
-Busy professionals, Shoppers, Suppliers What behaviours can we encourage
+Busy professionals, Shoppers, Suppliers What behaviors can we encourage?
-    What can we do with our product to create these changes thourhg behaviours
+    What can we do with our product to create these changes through behaviors?

 2) Frame your future hypothesis
 3) Test your hypothesis